braintree/braintree-web-drop-in/README.md

 }, callback);
 ```

-You can find more PayPal configuration options in the [Braintree JS client SDK v3 reference](https://braintree.github.io/braintree-web/3.3.0/PayPal.html#tokenize).
+You can find more PayPal configuration options in the [Braintree JS client SDK v3 reference](https://braintree.github.io/braintree-web/current/PayPal.html#tokenize).

-The structure of the credit card payment method objects that will be returned from Drop-in can be found [here](http://braintree.github.io/braintree-web/current/PayPal.html#~tokenizeReturn);
+The structure of the PayPal payment method objects that will be returned from Drop-in can be found [here](http://braintree.github.io/braintree-web/current/PayPal.html#~tokenizeReturn);

 ## Full example